wrightmat/dnd-eberron/other/Draconic Tribes.md

 ##### Blue (Lhazaar)
 **Goal**: To recover the Crystal Library of Azalakardon and the expansive knowledge of the Draconic Prophesy contained within.
+ - [ ]  The Order of the Sapphire Scale (Dragon Elves)
  - [ ]  Final step is to attack Sarlona after they discover the secrets of the Draconic Prophesy and its place in it?

 ##### Black (Shadow Marches)
 **Goal**: To descend into the depths of Khyber in order to gain access to Tiamat herself directly.